coolsamson7/aspyx/packages/aspyx_service/README.md

    channel that posts generic `Request` objects via a `invoke` POST-call
 - `dispatch-msgpack`
    channel that posts generic `Request` objects via a `invoke` POST-call after packing the json with msgpack
+- `dispatch-protobuf`
+   channel that posts parameters via a `invoke` POST-call after packing the arguments with protobuf
 - `rest`
   channel that executes regular rest-calls as defined by a couple of decorators.